datasciencewithdaniel/capture-the-data-flag/README.md

 The components data looks at five aspects of a skaters performance and marks them on a scale of 1-10 with 10 being the best.
 This `baseValue` is then multiplied by the `factor` for the component score as different events and difference competitions have difference factors.
 The component will be one of `SkatingSkills`, `Transitions`, `Performance`, `Composition`, or `Interpretation`.

 In addition, there are three difference deductions that can be applied to a routine.
 These have the component name of `DeductionsFalls`, `DeductionsTime`, or `DeductionsLateStart`.
 The deductions works exactly the same as any other component, except that their `baseValue` is negative.
 For example, if a skater falls twice, then the `DeductionsFalls` value will be -1.00.
-All deductions have a multiplicatory `factor` of 1.00.
+All deductions have a multiplication `factor` of 1.00.

 #### Data Dictionary: